-Asheville Academy for Girls is a therapeutic boarding school that helps students with depression improve self-esteem, build social support, and rediscover activities they are passionate about.
+Asheville Academy is a therapeutic boarding school that helps students with depression improve self-esteem, build social support, and rediscover activities they are passionate about.
 Depression can be insidious and has a significant impact on one’s outlook on life and ability to function in relationships and at school.
 Our goal is to empower young girls to learn how to identify and manage their emotions and to develop positive coping skills that will help them live happy and successful lives.

 Addressing Belief Systems

 We believe that depression involves the mind and the body, and combine traditional talk therapy, using Cognitive and Dialectical Behavioral Therapy models, with adventure activities to improve their mood and challenge negative self-talk.
 As these beliefs have developed over time, it takes time for young people to internalize positive self-talk.

 We offer daily mindfulness activities and emphasize lifestyle changes to improve self-awareness and work on decreasing depressive symptoms.
 We have a certified PE teacher on campus and incorporate weekend outdoor adventures into the girls’ schedules to improve their mood, physical health, and build their sense of adventure.
 Recreation empowers young girls to be confident, fun-loving leaders and engage with others in a positive way.